Authorities identify 3 bodies linked to suspected killer

 CONCORD, N.H.
-(AP) — For more than 30 years, four suspected victims of serial killer Terry Peder Rasmussen remained unidentified — only decomposed bodies found in two barrels.
-But on Thursday, authorities were able to put a name three of them.
+(AP) — For nearly two decades, four suspected victims of serial killer Terry Peder Rasmussen remained unidentified — only decomposed bodies found in two barrels.
+But on Thursday, authorities were able to name three of them.

 The state attorney general’s office confirmed one of the victims was 24-year-old Marlyse Elizabeth Honeychurch.
 Her two daughters, 6-year-old Marie Elizabeth Vaughn and 1-year-old Sarah Lynn McWaters, also were identified.